Jach/lisp-refactoring/README.md

 This selection is replaced by a function call, whose name and other details the user supplies in a prompt.

-Thus, as we'll see in the video, we don't get the magic "refactor the f function out of labels into its own decode-helper", but we do get a simple refactor of the inner let within the cons.
-Before that though I also show in the video that it's not that hard to break out the f function manually.
-(It's a bit harder if it's a closure and captures some of the surrounding variables, but you'll get a compiler warning soon enough, as I intentionally show below when I don't rename the recursive f calls at first.)
+Thus, as we'll see in the video, we don't get the magic "refactor the `f` function out of `labels` into its own `decode-helper`", but we do get a simple refactor of the inner `let` within the `cons`.
+Before that though I also show in the video that it's not that hard to break out the `f` function manually.
+(It's a bit harder if it's a closure and captures some of the surrounding variables, but you'll get a compiler warning soon enough, as I intentionally show below when I don't rename the recursive `f` calls at first.)

 #### Video